DanielTockan/Crypto-Tracker/README.md

 **Stretch goals**

-The majority of effort spent on this project was in the implemention of my stretch goals.
+The majority of effort spent on this project was on the implemention of my stretch goals.
 In no particular order, these were to:

 - Incorporate pagination, allowing client-side to select the number of results returned
 - Add buttons to toggle the currency that numerical data was displayed in
 - Create an additional page, for currency exchange (crypto and fiat)
 - Create an individual coin page providing details on each currency - required me to fetch deeply nested data
 - Create a chart displaying time series data of historical prices (in individual coin page)
+- Redesign the home page to displaye the top 5 coins in an automated carousel

 ### Build: